sh-lee00/sh-lee00.github.io/aboutme.md

 - Participated in and won awards in major robotics competitions:
   - 1st place in the [RoboCup](https://www.robocup.org/) ARM Challenge
   - Grand Prize and multiple Safety Driving Awards in Autonomous Robot Racing

-These experiences not only honed my technical skills and resulted in several awards, but also developed my ability to conduct research and present findings effectively.

 ### Projects